-The thirteen Translation courses are conducted in the form of lectures, while the three Interpreting courses are taught in the form of workshops, seminars or practical sessions.
+The fourteen Translation courses are conducted in the form of lectures, while the three Interpreting courses are taught in the form of workshops, seminars or practical sessions.
 All the courses are designed to equip students with the knowledge and skills for the pursuit of a career in Translation or Interpreting in various domains, especially the legal, commercial, government and media sectors.

 Module 3 is a capstone experience in the form of a translation/interpreting project.
 The translation project requires students to render an English text into Chinese or vice versa, and to write a critical introduction in the target language to their own translations, under the supervision of a teacher.
 If students choose to undertake an interpreting project, they must analyse a video or audio recording of an interpreted meeting conducted from English to Chinese or vice versa, under the supervision of a teacher.
-This is a whole-year project which students start in the third semester and complete by the end of the fourth semester.
+For part-time students, this is a whole-year project which they start in the third semester and complete by the end of the fourth semester.
+For full-time students, they start their project in the second semester, and are expected to complete it by mid-July in the same year of study.

 Students in this curriculum are required to complete nine courses (three cores and six electives) and a capstone translation/interpreting project as a culminating academic experience.
 Each Translation course will be conducted weekly for two hours in a semester, while Interpreting workshops will normally be divided into two groups with two time slots for students' choice, depending on the size of individual classes.
-The capstone course requires students to meet with their supervisors individually for discussions for four hours in total throughout the last two semesters of the programme.
+The capstone course requires part-time students to meet with their supervisors individually for discussions for four hours in total during the last two semesters of the programme, and the period of supervision may continue after the end of the last semester till early July in the same year.
+This regulation applies also to full-time students, except that their period of supervision starts in the second semester of the programme, and continues after the end of the semester till mid-July in the same year.